subh888999/CAR-PRICES--Analysis-Projects/README.md

-# CAR PRICES -Analysis-Projects
-Overview--
+# Car Price Analysis and Prediction

+## Overview
-This project analyzes car prices based on various features such as make, model, year, mileage, price, and other relevant factors.
+This project analyzes car prices based on various features such as make, model, year, mileage, horsepower, and other relevant factors.
 The goal is to understand the key drivers of car prices and provide insights into how different features impact pricing.
-The analysis is done using machine learning models and data visualization techniques.
+The analysis leverages machine learning models and data visualization techniques to uncover trends and predict car prices.

-Features--
-Data cleaning and preprocessing
-Exploratory data analysis (EDA) to discover trends and patterns Feature selection to identify important variables affecting car prices Price prediction model using regression techniques Visualizations for price distribution, feature relationships, and outliers
+---

+## Features
+- **Data Cleaning & Preprocessing**: Handling missing values, outliers, and categorical encoding.
+- **Exploratory Data Analysis (EDA)**: Visualizing trends in car prices, mileage, horsepower, and other features.
+- **Feature Selection**: Identifying the most influential variables affecting car prices (e.g., year, mileage, brand).
+- **Interactive Visualizations**: Using matplotlib and Seaborn to create dynamic charts for price distribution, feature correlations, and outliers.

+---

-Technologies Used--
+## Technologies Used
-Python,
-Pandas,
-numpy,
-Matplotlib , Seaborn & plotly(for data visualization)&
+- **Programming Language**: Python
+- **Libraries**:
+  - Pandas & NumPy (data manipulation)
+  - Matplotlib, Seaborn, Plotly (visualizations)
-Jupyter Notebooks (for interactive analysis)
+  - Jupyter Notebook (interactive analysis)

-Dataset--
+- **Tools**:  GitHub, Jupyter Notebook

+---

+## Dataset
-The dataset used in this project contains information about car listings including attributes such as:-
+The dataset contains information about car listings, including the following attributes:

-Make,
-Model,
-Year,
-Fuel type,
-Horse power,
-Cylinders,
-Transmission type,
-Highway mpg,
-price & many more
+- **Make**
+- **Model**
+- **Year**
+- **Fuel Type**
+- **Horsepower**
+- **Cylinders**
+- **Transmission Type**
+- **Highway MPG**
+- **Price**
+- ...and more.